sveawebpay/php-integration/README.md

 #### 7.3.1 Usage and return types

-First, get an instance of CancelOrderRowsBuilder using the WebPayAdmin::cancelOrderRows entrypoint method.
+First, get an instance of CancelOrderRowsBuilder using the WebPayAdmin::cancelOrderRows($config) entrypoint method.

 Then, provide more information about the transaction using the CancelOrderRowsBuilder methods:
 ```